-Please note: Combination tours - These itineraries are made up of individual tours which are scheduled to link up en route without having to come back to their starting point.
-Clients will be able to enjoy the individual styles and stories of the different driver/guides as well as a different group of travelling companions on each part of their trip.
+This package consists of two separate tours with 2 nights accommodation in Edinburgh in between.
+You will be able to enjoy the individual styles and stories of the different driver/guides as well as a different group of travelling companions on each part of your trip.
+The time in Edinburgh is unescorted.

 Day 1 Leaving Edinburgh at 08.30 you will head west through Scotland’s largest city, Glasgow, along Loch Lomond then west through the mountains to the beautiful little village of Inveraray on the banks of Loch Fyne.
 Here you can perhaps sample some of the local seafood for lunch or just explore the historic town itself.
 After lunch you will then travel through Argyll and into the ancient Kingdom of Dalriada.
 There are more than 350 prehistoric monuments within a six-mile radius of the village of Kilmartin.
 You will stop here to see the mysterious stone circles and standing stones and visit the community museum.
 From here it is a short drive to Kennacraig where you catch the early evening ferry to Islay.
 The sail is just over 2 hours and you should look out for wildlife such as dolphins, whales and seabirds.
 On arrival on Islay it is a short drive to Bowmore for your 3-night stay.